Retatrutide FDA Approval Status 2026

 Remaining Readouts

-Lilly said on March 19, 2026 that additional results from the retatrutide clinical trial program are expected over the next year.
-That is the current filing watch: more late-stage readouts, more clarity on the broader registrational package, and then any eventual NDA announcement.
+With TRIUMPH-1 reported, the next public milestones on the late-stage map are TRIUMPH-2 (T2D) and TRIUMPH-3 (established CVD) readouts, expected later in 2026.
+TRIUMPH-6 (weight maintenance) extends into 2027.
+Retatrutide is also in Phase 3 for moderate-severe OSA, chronic low back pain, CV/renal outcomes, and MASLD/MASH, with cumulative TRIUMPH enrolment now exceeding 5,800.
+That broader sequence is the filing watch: more late-stage readouts, more clarity on the broader registrational package, and then any eventual NDA announcement.
 Track the moving timeline on our TRIUMPH trial tracker and compare it with the wider 2026 approval tracker.

 TRIUMPH-4: Knee Osteoarthritis Outcomes